Dr. Philippa Mitchell – Veterinary Surgeon

 Philippa can’t wait to meet you and your pet.
 She looks forward to having the opportunity to put the spring in their step and help them be the best they can whether that be winning at agility or just feeling comfortable moving around the house.

-Philippa is in the clinic on Tuesdays, Wednesdays and Saturdays.
+Philippa is in the clinic Monday to Friday.

 Charlotte has worked for several years in general practice.
 Her interest in rehab was sparked by having a senior Toy Poodle who struggled with her mobility as she got older.
 Not wanting to just give medication Charlotte looked into other complementary ways she could help.
 She discovered Veterinary Rehabilitation and the rest they say is history.
 Having seen how much it helped her Poodle, Charlotte was keen to use her skills to help other pets be more comfortable.

 Charlotte has completed her acupuncture training and is just finalising her formal rehabilitation practitioner training.
 She really enjoys helping your pet feel better and be more active, through pain management techniques and exercise.